jonathan-r-jones/Composable-Batch-Files/README.md

-# composable_batch_files
+# Composable Batch Files

-Batch files that can be built like legos, one piece at time or together to create a whole script.
+. . .are batch files that can be built like legos, one piece at time or together to create a whole script.

+## Usage

 Most of the batch files are run using a single parameter, for example:

-Usage: g [single parameter]
+c:\>g [single parameter]

 If you want to run a composite script, put multiple calls inside a single label, for example: